SuicidalInsanity/Mk2Expansion/Mk2Expansion/GameData/Mk2Expansion/Localization/Localization.md

 --Mk2 Expansion Localization--

-If you are want to help translate M2X, it would be a great help.
+If you want to help translate M2X, it would be a great help.

 --How to translate--